 • Blocking for grab bars around showers and bathtubs

-State-of-the-Art Universal Design
+Universal Design Examples

 Last spring, Rosemarie Rossetti and her husband, Mark Leder, moved into a new home in Columbus, Ohio, that was 14 years in the making.
 Rossetti injured her spinal cord in an accident in 1998 and has been wheelchair-bound ever since.
-Realizing their old two-story home didn’t work, Rossetti and Leder started researching housing alternatives, and soon became avid proponents of UD.
+Realizing their old two-story home didn’t work, Rossetti and Leder started researching housing alternatives, and soon became avid proponents of universal design.

 The Universal Design Living Laboratory is a Prairie-style home with a long, low profile that suits its Midwestern location and the rural nature of the site.
 The recycled aluminum roof and stone and stucco exterior ensure durability and low maintenance.
 Photo: Mark Leder